frederikschubertflex/workmux/README.md

 - Run post-creation hooks (install dependencies, setup database, etc.)
 - Copy or symlink configuration files (`.env`, `node_modules`) into new worktrees
+- Start agents with a prompt directly via `--prompt` or `--prompt-file`
 - Merge branches and clean up everything (worktree, tmux window, branches) in one command (`merge`)
 - List all worktrees with their tmux and merge status